brianclements03/Telco_Project/README.md

     -prep_telco: cleans up the telco dataframe to make analysis easier
     -split_telco_data: splits the telco dataframe into train, validate, test subsets
     -cols_to_dummy: converts the train data set into an encoded version, dropping all string type columns

+# Initial questions:
+1. Are those with dependents paying less?
+2. Are people with paperless billing being charged differently?
+3. Are people with longer tenure more loyal?
+Are they being charged more?
+Less?
+4. Are senior citizen being charged more for the same service?
+5. Is there a reason for the Fiber Optic churn, outside of price?